-Those who know me from foster care and adoption conferences, trainings on sibling rights, or my writings about siblings, know that I am a long-time sibling rights advocate.
-Not only have I placed many sibling groups together who have thrived, I have seen how connections help siblings’ loss, abandonment, and identity issues.
+Those who know me from foster care and adoption conferences, training on sibling rights, or my writings about siblings, know that I am a long-time sibling rights advocate.
+Not only have I placed many sibling groups together who have thrived, but I have also seen how connections, womb mates, help siblings’ loss, abandonment, and identity issues.
 By placing more children together, we can recruit fewer adoptive families.

 Recently, however, I have become alarmed by a spate of requests to support sibling rights over attachments between very young children and their foster-to-adopt parents.
 The children in question typically have little or no attachment to their siblings.
 Many have never even met their brothers or sisters.

 Social workers are often horrified to learn that I think young children should be adopted by the parents with whom they have a secure attachment, instead of being moved to another family to be with their sibling.
 The poor planning that placed siblings into separate foster homes in the first place cannot be fixed by uprooting the children from the only parents they have known.